 “I don’t know what else to … I’m completely lost, to be honest.
 It’s a mixture of frustration and depression.
 Everything I’ve tried has been unsuccessful.
 So I don’t know.
 I have five elite pitches.
 When I throw them in the zone, they hit like .400 on balls in play.
 I lead the Central League in strikeouts, but I’ve given up the most hits and the most runs.
 I don’t know how to rationalize those two things.”

-The demotion was perhaps as much as his stats as it was his actions after he was pulled from his last start.
-He yelled at his pitching coach and left the dugout instead of staying to watch the inning finish.
+The demotion was also a result of yelling at his pitching coach who came to remove him during a start.
+Bauer left the dugout instead of staying to watch the inning finish.

 Who else wore No. 47 in SoCal sports history?